 What is the weather like in Iceland in October?

-While the weather in Iceland is always relatively unpredictable, October sees little snow and an average amount of rain coming in at about 3.5 inches throughout the month.
-The average temperature in October hovers around 45°F (7.2°C) as a high and dips down to 36°F (2.2°C) for a low.
+While the weather in Iceland is always relatively unpredictable, Iceland October weather sees little snow and an average amount of rain coming in at about 3.5 inches throughout the month.
+You can also expect frequent wind and chilly, damp conditions so it´s best to be prepared for a mix of crisp autumn days and sudden storms.

 autumn view at the Thingviller national park Iceland